paveljee/AI-Abstract-Screening-Tool/README.md

    - Ensure uploads directory exists and is writable

 2. If processing fails:
-   - Check OpenAI API key is valid
+   - Check OpenAI API key is valid **or llama-server is properly configured**
    - Verify internet connection
    - Look for errors in console logs